1,000+ flights canceled as winter storm snarls busy post-Thanksgiving Sunday

 "Due to the forecasted wind and snow, the FAA is expected to issue a Ground Delay Program, which will reduce the number of arrivals and departures each hour for all carriers."
 American added.

-In Kansas City, close to half of Sunday's flights were canceled, disrupting the plans of thousands of holiday travelers there.
+In Kansas City, half of Sunday's flights were canceled, disrupting the plans of thousands of holiday travelers there.
+That airport said that it had suspended all arrivals around 3:30 p.m.
+ET as heavy snow dropped visibility to about a quarter of a mile.

 The count of delayed flights also spiked at airports outside the Midwest.
-Among the hardest hit was Boston, where about 1 out of every 5 flights was running late.
+Among the hardest hit was Boston, where about 1 out of every 4 flights was running late.
 The Federal Aviation Administration blamed reduced visibility for the slowdown there.
-About 10 percent of flights at New York LaGuardia were behind schedule Sunday, with "volume" and congestion cited by the FAA.
+More than 10 percent of flights at New York LaGuardia were behind schedule Sunday, with "volume" and congestion cited by the FAA.

 Many major airlines were waiving change fees.